dan-goldberg/interviews/tbj/tbj_202101/TBJQuestionnaireResults.md

 Programmed in python leveraging scikit-learn, tensorflow.keras, and Stan (pyStan).

+- TODO: talk about choice of filters that contstained which plays were considered
+- TODO: talk about target variable, and why that was chosen (i.e address ignoring double plays)

 #### 1.1 - Feature Design

 Goal was to design features that would be describe the difficulty of the play regardless of where the shortstop was positioned on the field (show picture of starting position).